History of rail transportation in California: Railway expansion

 Rail systems saw initial expansion in the first decades of the century.
 San Diego Trolley's Green Line began service in 2005, and Silver Line heritage streetcar service began limited service in 2011 with refurbished PCC's.
-The Sacramento RT Light Rail extended all of its lines including one linking Folsom to the Sacramento Amtrak station, the Blue Line extension project which provided transit to several colleges in the southwest part of the city, and the line to the River District.
+The SacRT light rail extended all of its lines including one linking Folsom to the Sacramento Amtrak station, the Blue Line extension project which provided transit to several colleges in the southwest part of the city, and the line to the River District.
 VTA light rail also saw expansion to San Jose Diridon station and Winchester, as well as the Vasona extension.
 All of these systems would experience various reroutings of service as new extensions came on line.

 Bay Area Rapid Transit has seen expansions beyond its original vision, such as the Silicon Valley BART extension, Oakland Airport Connector, and the East Contra Costa BART Extension.
 BART and Caltrain jointly opened Millbrae station in 2003.
 BART placed an order for a replacement fleet of train cars in 2012, with expected full delivery by 2022.
 The passage of Measure RR on November 8, 2016 gave BART the funds to undertake a massive rebuild of the system's aging infrastructure, effectively freezing expansion plans not already programmed.
-A result of the agency's decision to hold expansion plans into Livermore prompted the creation of the Tri-Valley-San Joaquin Valley Regional Rail Authority in 2017 – an agency tasked with establishing a public transit service between BART and ACE trains.
+A result of the agency's decision to hold expansion plans into Livermore prompted the creation of the Tri-Valley–San Joaquin Valley Regional Rail Authority in 2017 – an agency tasked with establishing a public transit service between BART and ACE trains called the Valley Link.